THE GOOD SAMARITAN

 by Luanne diBernardo

-I’d never seen the car before, but the girl I’d seen for years; a girl from a couple blocks over who passed our house on her way to school, sometimes in winter the light from our kitchen the only light streaking the early snow.
+I’d never seen the car before, but the girl I’d seen for years; a girl from a couple blocks over who passed our house on her way to school, sometimes in winter the light from our kitchen the only light streaking the early snow where she passed.
 Evenings too, like now before dusk, where the curious car slows to the pace of the girl, not in the lane where vehicles belong, but nearer the shoulder where a week’s worth of leaves rustle about the car’s bloated tires.

 She was heading towards school and away from her house, away from the Erie Street Bridge, a drawbridge that rarely drew anymore.
 Any longer, it was crossed by locals, people who returned here from work, but never the car just outside my window.
 Twenty-seven years I registered, transferred, and collected surrendered plates at our local DMV.
-I knew every prefix to every plate; I knew the auto dealers, the city officials, the corporate issues, the vanities, and this car was a stranger.
+I knew every prefix to every plate; I knew the auto dealers, the city officials, the corporate issues, and the vanities; and this car was a stranger.

 Dull and blistered, it barely crawls to the walk of the girl.
 One of its taillights is busted and bandaged with bright red cellophane that crinkles around the empty duct.
-Inside, a man hunkers so low across his seat that I can watch him watch the girl and, for whatever reason, his foot jabs the brakes while he calls something out, and politely she answers.
+Inside, a man hunkers so low across the front seat that I can watch him watch the girl and, for whatever reason, his foot jabs the brakes while he calls something out, and politely she answers.

-LuAnne!
+1. LuAnne!
 I had no idea you were such a talented writer!!!
 I love it!
 I am not sure why there isn't more horn blowing going on out there!

 ReplyDelete